JSchmechel/JSchmechel/README.md

-If you have any questions: j.schmechel@tu-bs.deCancel
+If you have any questions: j.schmechel@tu-bs.de